NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 Hash mismatches generate an error message containing the correct sha256.

-A similar problem arises when changing a fetcher's implementation.
-Changes may cause a fixed output derivation to fail.
-Failures can go undetected if the output of the derivation already exists in the nix store or cache.
-The [`invalidateFetcherByDrvHash`](#tester-invalidateFetcherByDrvHash) function helps prevent this.
-It uses the derivation hash in the output's name to invalidate the cache.
+A similar problem arises while testing changes to a fetcher's implementation.
+If the output of the derivation already exists in the nix store or cache, test failures can go undetected.
+The [`invalidateFetcherByDrvHash`](#tester-invalidateFetcherByDrvHash) function helps prevent reusing cached derivations.

 ## `fetchurl` and `fetchzip` {#fetchurl}